 Vermont communities are adapting to the many changes needed to prevent the spread of COVID-19.
-Our efforts are making a difference, from the steps we are all taking – like staying home, wearing a face covering and keeping a six foot distance – to businesses working to protect employees and customers.
-Some businesses have needed to close, and many Vermonters are suffering from the loss of a job.
+Our efforts are making a difference, from the steps we are all taking – like wearing a mask and keeping a six-foot distance – to businesses working to protect employees and customers.
 Vermont is working to make sure everyone can be connected to the resources they need at this time.

 We can all help each other

-For food resources see upcoming Farmers to Families Food Box Distributions or contact Vermont Food Bank, Hunger Free Vermont, or 3SquaresVT
+Food resources - see Meal distribution for those in need (link is external)(Farmers to Families) or contact Vermont Food Bank, Hunger Free Vermont, or 3SquaresVT.

 People with medical or other health care, mental health or other clinical experience, health care administrative experience (translators, medical data entry), or who have experience working with displaced people can volunteer with Vermont's Medical Reserve Corps.